-Further, He {\it et al.} \cite{He} has shown both exponential and power convergence for the solution by relaxing the H\"{o}lder continuity of the forcing function and assuming that forcing function ${\bf f}$ has exponential or power decay property.
-For linearized viscoelastic flow problem asymptotic behavior is discussed in \cite{heli}. \\ The main contribution of this article is on the convergence of the unsteady solution to its steady state solution.
+Further, He {\it et al.} \cite{He} have shown both exponential and power convergence for the solution by relaxing the H\"{o}lder continuity of the forcing function and assuming that forcing function ${\bf f}$ has exponential or power decay property.
+For linearized viscoelastic flow problem asymptotic behavior is discussed in \cite{heli}. \\ The main contribution of this article is on the convergence of the problem \eqref{eq1.1}-\eqref{eq1.3} to a steady state under the assumption that the associated linearized steady state self-adjoint eigenvalue problem has a minimal positive eigenvalue.
 Further, both exponential and power convergence results are shown for the velocity and the pressure in various norms under a variety of assumptions on the forcing function.
-Moreover, it is proved that results are valid uniformly in $\kappa$ as $\kappa\to 0$.\\ For the rest of this article, first we introduce $\mathbb{R}^d, (d=2,3)$- valued function denoted by bold face type letters as
+Moreover, it is proved that results are valid uniformly in the time relaxation or regularizing parameter $\kappa$ as $\kappa\to 0$.
+This, in turn, establishes that results are valid for the Navier-Stokes system.\\ For the rest of this article, first we introduce $\mathbb{R}^2$- valued function denoted by bold face type letters as

 where $L^2(\Omega)$ is the space of square integrable functions defined in $\Omega $ with inner product $(\phi,\psi) =\displaystyle{\int_{\Omega}}\phi(x) \psi(x)\,dx $ and norm $\|\phi\| = \left(\displaystyle{\int_{\Omega}} |\phi(x)|^2\,dx\right)^\frac{1}{2}$.
 Further, $H^m(\Omega)$ denotes the standard Hilbert Sobolev space of order $m\in \mathbb{N^+}$ with norm $\|\phi\|_m= \left(\displaystyle{\sum_{|\alpha| \leq m}}\displaystyle{\int_{\Omega}} |D^{\alpha}\phi|^2\,dx\right)^{1/2}$.
 Note that ${\bf H}^1_0$ is equipped with a norm